 However, it’s worth noting that the graphic novel is actually split into two volumes.
 So rather than have a graphic novel version of the original novel in full, this adaptation is divided into two parts, which might seem jarring for readers whether they’re familiar with the original book or not.
 Likewise, the graphic novel version, as to be expected, is simply a condensed version of the original story, so some of the more introspective moments contained there are either abridged or omitted here.
 I suppose I will never fully convert to being a graphic novel lover, but this treatment of a Gaiman gem is certainly nothing to pass by or sniff at, especially if you loved the original.

-Content: Content-wise, this novel poses no obvious issues for its target middle grade audience as it strikes that perfect chord where it’s spooky enough to be perilous at times but never becomes full-on horror.
+Content-wise, this novel poses no obvious issues for its target middle grade audience as it strikes that perfect chord where it’s spooky enough to be perilous at times but never becomes full-on horror.
 The graphic novels, on the other hand, seem more tailored for an older audience, perhaps young teens and up, seeing as it actually depicts the book’s more violent and scary scenes.
+Language is minimal to non-existent (in both the novel and graphic novels), and there is no sexual content (in either the novel or graphic novels).

 Overall, The Graveyard Book is a masterpiece that deserves to be read by all ages and discussed for its graceful treatment of life, death, and growing up.
 While the novel comes shy of providing concrete answers, it succeeds and excels at serving up great food for thought throughout its spooky backdrop.
 I’m generally not a fan of the macabre when it’s morbid for morbidity’s sake, but this novel doesn’t travel that road.
 It’s central setting might be a cemetery, but it only uses that image to teach Bod (and readers) about the value of life and the legacy we leave behind.